 |AAC (MPEG-4)||16-320 kbps||.aac/.m4a|

 Note: The receiver's USB port is not compatible with Apple iOS and Android devices.

 HDMI Zone 2: The AVR-X4700H also incorporates multi-zone HDMI audio/video distribution for Zone 2 with the inclusion of its HDMI matrix switching functionality.
 The receiver can send two different HDMI audio/video feeds to two displays at the same time directly from the receiver.
 The HDMI Zone 2 supports up to 4K video and 2ch PCM audio from the HDMI input source selected.
 The HDMI Zone 2 function is only compatible with the HDMI 1-6 input connectors.
 Volume of HDMI Zone 2 is controlled from the TV or additional receiver in Zone 2.

-- HDMI Zone 2 is compatible with the HDMI Input 7 or HDMI Input 8, and does not support the output of analog audio/video signals.
+- HDMI Zone 2 is not compatible with the HDMI Input 7 or HDMI Input 8, and does not support the output of analog audio/video signals.